-- If you can’t remember the last time you replaced your thermostat’s battery, now is the ideal time to do it.
+- If you can’t remember the last time you replaced your thermostat’s battery, now is the perfect time to do it.

 There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in busted blower motors, mold or mildew in your ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can result in busted blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the operating parts.
 Your furnace tune-up should include a complete lubrication.

 - Pilot and gas pressure regulating.
 As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to reestablish these elements to OEM specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
 Most furnace filters need to be changed at least every third month, which can enhance efficiency and prevent operational complications.